Tangerine-Community/Tangerine/docs/data-collector/deployment.md

     can also be used for installing app on your Chrome browser on a PC or laptop

-For both of the installation models you will need a Registration Code (QR Code) or a device ID and Token.
+For both installation models you will need a Registration Code (QR Code) or a device ID and Token.
 If you don't have this information you will not be able to install the application on your device.